rladies/meetup-presentations_lausanne/webpage/content/_index.markdown

 ## Upcoming Events

-Our next event will be in **January 2019** → see [meetup page](https://www.meetup.com/rladies-lausanne/events/) for more informations soon.
+Our next event will be on **February 13th 2019** → see [meetup page](https://www.meetup.com/rladies-lausanne/events/258120219/?isFirstPublish=true) for more informations.

 ## R-Ladies Global